This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

 The journal operates a double-blind peer review process, meaning that authors and reviewers remain anonymous for the review process.
-The review period is expected to take around four weeks.
+The review period is expected to take around six weeks.
 Reviewers are asked to provide formative feedback, even if an article is not deemed suitable for publication in the journal.

 Based on the reviewer reports the editor will make a recommendation for rejection, minor or major revisions, or acceptance.
 Overall editorial responsibility rests with the journal’s Editor-in-Chief, who is supported by an expert, international Editorial Board.